 Finance Concentration, M.B.A.
-(30 sem. hrs.)
-Program Objectives The M.B.A. offered by the School of Business Administration is designed primarily for one who works full-time but desires graduate study on a part-time basis.
+(30 sem. hrs.) available in traditional and online formats Master of Business Administration Program Objectives The M.B.A. offered by the School of Business Administration is designed primarily for one who works full-time but desires graduate study on a part-time basis.
 Required courses are offered in the evening, meeting once a week, Monday through Thursday from 6:30 p.m. to 9:15 p.m.
 The objective of this program is to offer professional training for one who is already in a managerial capacity or who plans to embark on a career of management.
 The objective of the M.B.A. with a Concentration in Accounting is to provide students with greater depth in accounting and business administration education.
 This program fulfills the educational requirements for eligibility to sit for the C.P.A.
 Examination in states that have adopted the 150-hour requirement.
 The purpose of the M.B.A. with a Finance Concentration is to provide graduate students with a greater knowledge and understanding in the field of finance.
 As such, the program offers greater depth in the areas of corporate finance, investments, and financial institutions.
 The curriculum consists of 30 or more semester hours of graduate study for the student who has an undergraduate major from a school of business.
 Specific course requirements are listed under admissions.
 Students are expected to complete all prerequisites and the graduate core before proceeding further.
 The academic load is limited to six hours a semester unless special permission to take more than six hours is obtained from the Dean.
 Admission For regular admission, applicants must have a bachelor's degree from a regionally accredited college or university, an undergraduate record which indicates the ability to pursue the M.B.A. program, and a satisfactory score on the GMAT.
-The GMAT (Graduate Management Admission Exam) is required for all master's degrees in business.
-For regular admission, applicants should score a total of 950 or more based on the formula: 200 X the undergraduate GPA (4.0 system) + the GMAT score.
-Students who have not taken the GMAT must have an appropriate score by the first semester (maximum of 9 hours) in which graduate classes are taken.
-A student without a GMAT score after their first semester of graduate work will not be allowed to enroll in any subsequent graduate courses.
-The test is administered by appointment at the Pearson Professional Center.
-Call 1.800.717.4628 for scheduling GMAT appointment.
-Visit www.mba.com for information and preparation materials.
-GMAT Waiver Students who complete their BSBA from Mississippi College with an overall GPA of 3.5 or higher may have the GMAT requirement waived for the MBA program.
+Students admitted without a GMAT score must have an appropriate score by end of the first semester (maximum of 9 hours) in which graduate level classes are taken.
+Students without a GMAT score after their first semester of graduate work will not be allowed to enroll in any subsequent graduate courses.
+GMAT Waiver Students with a minimum overall GPA of 3.5 who earn a bachelor's of business administration from Mississippi College or any other program accredited by AACSB or ACBSP may have the GMAT requirement waived.
+Individuals with 5 or more years of applicable work experience or who hold a current CPA or CFA certification may apply for a waiver of the GMAT requirement for the MBA program.
 Business Prerequisites Students must complete all of their undergraduate prerequisites with a grade of "C" or better.
 Prerequisite courses below this grade must be retaken.
 Students must complete all of their prerequisites or be concurrently enrolled in their last prerequisites before taking any graduate work.
 The Graduate Program in Business Administration builds on a core of undergraduate courses normally taught in schools of business.
-General Prerequisites (18 sem. hrs.) - ACC 203 Survey of Financial Accounting Credits, 3 sem. hrs. - ECO 232 Economics (Microeconomics) Credits, 3 sem. hrs. - FIN 341 Finance Credits, 3 sem. hrs. - MIS 099 Spreadsheet Proficiency Requirement Credits, 0 sem. hrs. or MIS 226 Business Software Skills and Applications (with a grade of C) Credits, 3 sem. hrs. - MGT 371 Management Credits, 3 sem. hrs. - MKT 381 Marketing Credits, 3 sem. hrs. - GBU 251 Business Statistics Credits, 3 sem. hrs.
+General Prerequisites (9 sem. hrs.) - ACC 203 Survey of Financial Accounting (or ACC 201 & 202) Credits, 3 sem. hrs. - FIN 341 Finance Credits, 3 sem. hrs. - MKT 381 Marketing Credits, 3 sem. hrs.

-Additional Prerequisites for the Accounting Concentration (21 sem. hrs.): • ACC 301, 302 Intermediate Accounting I, II Credits, 6 sem. hrs. - ACC 303 Cost Accounting Credits, 3 sem. hrs. - ACC 403 Federal Tax Accounting Credits, 3 sem. hrs. - ACC 405 Auditing Credits, 3 sem. hrs. - ACC 407 Governmental Accounting Credits, 3 sem. hrs. - GBU 451 Business Law and Ethics Credits, 3 sem. hrs.
+Additional prerequisites for the Accounting Concentration (21 sem. hrs.): - ACC 301, 302 Intermediate Accounting I, II Credits, 6 sem. hrs. - ACC 303 Cost Accounting Credits, 3 sem. hrs. - ACC 403 Federal Tax Accounting Credits, 3 sem. hrs. - ACC 405 Auditing Credits, 3 sem. hrs. - ACC 407 Governmental Accounting Credits, 3 sem. hrs. - GBU 451 Business Law and Ethics Credits, 3 sem. hrs.
+Additional prerequisites for the Finance Concentration (3 sem. hrs.): FIN 441 Investments Credits, 3 sem. hrs.